roryza/symmetrical-chainsaw/README.md

 - All javascript written in ES6 (gulp/babel used to transform to ES5)
 - Working copy hosted on [Github Pages](https://roryza.github.io/symmetrical-chainsaw/)
 - Serviceworker with caching of pages for offline mode
-- IndexDB for caching exchange rates from [CurrenctConverterAPI](https://free.currencyconverterapi.com/)
+- IndexedDB for caching exchange rates from [CurrencyConverterAPI](https://free.currencyconverterapi.com/)

-The code has been intentionally kept fairly minimal.
+The code has intentionally been kept fairly minimal.
 The purpose is to show off everything written "from scratch" and thus no UI frameworks, app starter kits, etc have been used.

 [NPM](https://www.npmjs.com/) is used for some development dependencies like [Gulp](https://gulpjs.com/) and [Babel](https://babeljs.io/) which are used to transform the ES6 code to ES6 so it can be understood by a wider set of browsers.